Towards the impact of GMC collisions on the star formation rate: Discussion

-The impact of this difference in approach can be seen if we compare the temperature distribution of the dense gas in our simulations (shown in Figure~\ref{fig:temp}) with the temperature distribution of the star-forming gas in the \citet{2017ApJ...841...88W} simulations (shown in their figure 6).
-We find that most of the dense gas in our simulations has a temperature in the range $5 < T < 20$~K, with a small tail in the distribution extending up to $\sim 100$~K. We also find that there is no clear difference in the temperature distribution of the dense gas in between the colliding and the $v = 0$ runs.
-On the other hand, \citet{2017ApJ...841...88W} recover a somewhat broader temperature distribution, covering the range $10 < T < 40$~K in their non-colliding runs and extending up to $\sim 100$~K in the colliding runs.
+The impact of this difference in approach can be seen if we compare the temperature distribution of the dense gas in our simulations (shown in Figure~\ref{fig:temp}) with the temperature distribution of the star-forming gas in the W17 simulations (shown in their figure 6).
+We find that most of the dense gas in our simulations has a temperature in the range $5 < T < 20$~K, with a small tail in the distribution extending up to $\sim 100$~K. We also find that there is no clear difference in the temperature distribution of the dense gas between the colliding ($v_\mathrm{rel}>0$~km s$^{-1}$) and the stationary ($v_\mathrm{rel}=0$~km s$^{-1}$) clouds.
+On the other hand, W17 recover a somewhat broader temperature distribution, covering the range $10 < T < 40$~K in their non-colliding runs and extending up to $\sim 100$~K in the colliding runs.
 This broader temperature distribution may be a consequence of the stronger UV field adopted in their calculation -- they assume $G_{0} = 4$, compared to $G_{0} = 1.7$ here -- or may be due to some other aspect of the way in which cooling is treated in the two sets of simulations.
-Whatever the reason, it is clear that the difference in temperature distributions cannot explain the different star formation rates recovered in the simulations: there is an aspect of scale involved as well.
-When clouds collide at higher temperatures larger structures are able to form and collapse faster due to higher sound speeds present.
-However, due to higher Mach numbers, collisions are not as efficient at forming dense regions.
-For us, our dense gas is colder on average than that in the \citet{2017ApJ...841...88W} models and hence has less thermal support, meaning that it should be more likely to form dense regions and then stars, rather than less likely.
+Whatever the reason, it is clear that the difference in temperature distributions cannot explain the different star formation rates recovered in the simulations: the dense gas in our simulations is colder on average than that that in the W17 models and hence has less thermal support, meaning that it should be more likely to form dense regions and then stars, rather than less likely.
+Figure~\ref{fig:temp_phase} demonstrates this point by showing the temperature-density distribution of the gas in the simulations with $v_\mathrm{rel}=0$~km s$^{-1}$ and $v_\mathrm{rel}=15$~km s$^{-1}$ at the snapshot just before sink formation.
+We see that the phase diagram is similar in both simulations, although there is more dense gas in the run with $v_\mathrm{rel}=15$~km s$^{-1}$.
+If the difference between the simulations were due solely to the difference in the temperature distributions, we would expect to find a higher SFR in our simulations than in W17, which is the opposite of what we actually see.